11rcombs/mkm-spec/README.md

 - This specification will attempt to prevent any ambiguities from being possible in MKM files, but if the parser detects a situation where correct behavior is not defined by this document, it MUST stop parsing immediately and fall back to playing the base file with dependencies resolved using the player's default internal mechanism.
 If the error occurs before the base file has been specified, the player MUST refuse to play any media corresponding to the MKM document being parsed.
 The default behavior being a hard failure is meant to discourage loosely-correct files that may play correctly in one compliant player, but not in another
 - If out-of-band metadata, such as HTTP headers, specifies a character encoding for an MKM file, this data MUST be ignored.
 Compliant MKM files are always encoded in UTF-8
 - If a path specified in an MKM file includes an ASCII space, tab, line feed, or hash ('#') character, it MUST be URL-encoded (e.g. '%20')
-- Lines in MKM files are always separated by newline characters.
-Carriage return characters will not be interpreted as "special" or "whitespace" characters
 - MKM parsing is case-sensitive
 - If a relative path must be resolved relative to *base*, and *base* is null, abort parsing.